ccoupe/mqtt-camera-motion/README.md

 code and should disapper and hubitat will change it back to Hubitat's preference setting.

-snapshot: True means take a picture every minute and store in /var/www/camera/snapshot.jpg If you are running a normal web server on the same computer then that is not an ideal place and you may want to disable that, change the code or play some symlink games.
+snapshot: True means take a picture every minute and store in /var/www/camera/{snapshot.jpg}
+If you are running a normal web server on the same computer then that is not an ideal place and you may want to disable that, change the code or play some symlink games.
 The picture can be retrieved and placed in a hubitat dashboard.
 If the motion sensor was signalling 'inactive' then the picture will be grayscale.
-If active status then it will be in color. it's Eye candy and I like it just enough to keep it around but not enough to fix some obvious problems.
+If active status, then it will be in color. it's Eye candy and I like it just enough to keep it around but not enough to fix some obvious problems.
+One problem that I did fix is that snapshot.jpg is now {homie_device}.jpg

 'mv_algo' may be 'adrian_1' or 'intel'.
 It defaults to 'adrian_1' There are two methods available for determining 'motion' or 'movement' (hence the mv_)